mpalash/aliakbarmehta/_content/ballad-~-conversation-transcript-with-rahul-d-souza.md

 ---
+title: 'Ballad ~  In Conversation with Rahul D''Souza '
+subtitle: ''
 layout: content
-title: 'Ballad ~  Conversation transcript with Rahul D''Souza '
-parent: 'Ballad of the War that Never Was, and Other Basterdised Myths'
 tag: text
-pubdate: '2014'
+pubdate: '2011'
 summary: >-
   Ali Akbar Mehta talks candidly with Rahul D'Souza about his first solo exhibition, “Ballad of the War that Never Was and other Bastardised Myths”